vladimirnani/DjangoCommands/messages/install.md

 #########################################################################################

-- Ctrl + Shift + A: opens a menu with all Django commands
+- Ctrl + Shift + A: opens a menu with all Django commands.

-- Remember to set the path to the directory where your virtual environments are install in "python_virtualenv_paths" for the plugin to work correclty
+- Remember to set the path to the directory where your virtual environments are installed in "python_virtualenv_paths" for the plugin to work correclty, as many directories as you need can be added.

-- Enjoy and please let us know if you run into any issue
+- Enjoy and please let us know if you run into any issue.

+   :smile: